gbif/model-material/data-mapping.md

 It is recommended to map `Agent` first (see [Figure 1](#figure-1)), because their identifiers will be used in the construction of many of the other tables in the UM.
 If you track agents (e.g., people, groups of people, organizations, collections) with identifiers other than just their names in your database, use them to create the agent tables in the UM, including `AgentRelationship`, if you have those.
 If you don't track agents separately in your database, don't worry about it, they can be designated by their names where appropriate in the UM.

 <p align=center><img src="./_images/agents.png" alt="agents" width="50%"/>
 <p align=center>Figure 1.
-Agents in the Unified Model
+Agents and their relationships in the Unified Model

 ### `agent_type` vocabulary
 If an `Agent ` is a `Collection` or an `AgentGroup`, the `agent_type` MUST be `COLLECTION` or `AGENT_GROUP` respectively.
 However, the agent_type field is not controlled by an ENUM, because there are other possible values that are not subtypes of `Agent`, such as `ORGANIZATION`, `PERSON`, and even `ORGANISM`.